MFA Authenticator: FOREVER!

 The Second one:

-Sometimes you could get bothered with some ghosts MFA prompt.
-When an employee would receive an MFA prompt when he wasn’t expecting it, he normally should need to contact the IT department to check it.
+Sometimes, you can get bothered by some ghost MFA prompts.
+When an employee receives an MFA prompt when he wasn’t expecting it, he should normally need to contact the IT department to check it.

-So wouldn’t it be better for the end-user he could get some more information about the MFA prompt instead of needing to immediately contact the IT department to check it out?
+So wouldn’t it be better for the end-user he could get some more information about the MFA prompt instead of needing to contact the IT department to check it out immediately?

-Before showing you the script we need to take a look at some details first.
-When do we want to enable that great possibility to require matching numbers and the possibility to show the user some more location information, we could use the Azure Authentication Method menu blade, right?
+Before showing you the script, we need to take a look at some details first.
+When do we want to enable the great possibility of requiring matching numbers and showing the user some more location information?
+We could use the Azure Authentication Method menu blade, right?

 But unfortunately, these 2 options aren’t available in the MFA portal yet.